top of page

 Sure enough, when I brought the leg into a better alignment, things felt better right away.
 It's been about a week since that small change, and so far, so good.

-Why am I telling you about my running adventures, when this blog is supposed to be about creativity and writing?
+Why am I telling you about my running woes, when this Substack is supposed to be about creativity and writing?
 When we make small changes in anything in our lives, it's going to impact how everything turns out.
-I believe a lot of us think our changes have to be big to work, but I've found big changes rock the boat so much that we can't pinpoint how the change actually worked, if it worked at all.
+I believe a lot of us think our changes have to be big to work, but I've found that it rocks the boat so much that we can't pinpoint how the change actually worked.

-I took one of behavioral guru Tony Robbins' courses many years ago.
-One of the ideas he drove home is that, if you're trying to accomplish something and it isn't working, make a small change.
+I took a behavioral and self-improvement course many years ago.
+One of the ideas the teacher drove home is that if you're trying to accomplish something and it isn't working, make a small change.
 That's the first part of the equation.
-The second part, and the one I think gets overlooked, is: notice what works.
-We can try lots of changes in our lives, but if we're not paying attention, we won't ever see what is actually working.
+The second part, and the one I think gets overlooked, is to notice what works.
+We can try lots of changes in our lives, but if we're not paying attention, we won't ever see what is actually paying off.

 Sure, sometimes we all need to dump everything and start over, and that can be cathartic, or not.
+But most of the time, it's a small change that's required, and that's healthier for your mind and body.
 We’ve all heard of people who quit their job as a hedge fund manager and went to work at a winery, or whatever.
-But most of the time, it's a small change that's required, and that's healthier for your mind and body.
+But, it's healthier for your mind and body to take gradual steps.
 In this world of instant everything, we need to slow down and notice.
 Our frantic pace causes us to miss a lot of life, and a lot of opportunity to grow.

-My novel about the orchestra industry (those two words don’t go together very nicely, but they do describe the content of the story) had been in the works for ten plus years.
+My novel about the orchestra industry had been in the works for ten plus years.
 I read it aloud at reading groups, I sent it to people, I forced my husband to read new chapters – the feedback was….sort of good….people seemed to like my writing style, and also seemed intrigued with a peek into a world they didn’t know well.
 But that does not a great story make!
 Someone even said, “Why should I care about this person?”
-Ouch, but I was glad for the honesty.
+Ouch, but I was grateful for the honesty.

 I decided I needed help, and signed up for Story Grid, an online writing class.
 After two years, I now know what was missing: I had no outline.
 I had no idea where the story was going!
 I was just writing and writing, with my poor characters slogging through their lives like actors without a director.
 After that, boy did I start noticing what worked!
 It sounds like it might have been a big change, but it actually wasn’t, and now that I know that, I can go forward again.